neoclide/coc-snippets/Readme.md

 - [ ] Format related snippet options, including `t`, `s` and `m` (can't support).
 - [ ] Snippet actions (can't support).

-**Note** coc-snippets convert UltiSnips snippets to textmate snippets and send it to coc's snippets manager, format snippets after snippet insert will not be supported except for placeholder transform which also supported by textmate snippet.

 ## Options

 - `snippets.priority`: priority of snippets source, default `90`.